southerngs/ppopp-site/travel-grant.md

 Student Travel Committee (consisting of Dr. Torsten Hoefler and Dr. Stephane Zuckerman) at: <ppopp15@spcl.inf.ethz.ch>.

-The application deadline is **January 3, 2015**.
+The extended application deadline is **January 9, 2015**.
 The committee will attempt to notify students regarding the status of their travel grant prior to the conference early registration deadline of January 11, 2015, but the notification may be later.